Since I started making coffee at home, I have wondered which coffee grinder to buy. What is the difference, and which of the two is the better option?

 What is a burr coffee grinder?

-I bought a manual burr coffee grinder when I started out grinding coffee at home.
+I purchased a manual burr coffee grinder when I began grinding coffee at home.
 I use the Hario Ceramic Coffee Mini Slim at home.

 What is a blade coffee grinder?

 I got gifted a small blade coffee grinder, which I will showcase a bit further down.
-The blade coffee grinder is easy to use as I only have to press one button to start the grinder.
+The blade coffee grinder is easy to use, as I simply need to press one button to start it.

-I will be comparing the outcome of both coffee grinders down below so you can check out the difference between using a burr grinder and blade grinder.
+I will compare the outcomes of both coffee grinders below, so you can see the difference between using a burr grinder and a blade grinder.

 How does the coffee grind differ between the coffee grinders?

-Down below you can see the result of grind coffee with a burr coffee grinder:
+Down below you can see the result of grinding coffee with a burr coffee grinder:

 Which coffee grinder is right for me?